curl/everything-curl/libcurl.md

 ## Basic design

-The fundamentals you need to lear with libcurl: first you create an "easy handle", which is your handle to a transfer really.
-Then you set options for that handle, that controls how the upcoming transfer will pan out and finally you fire off the transfer.
+The fundamentals you need to learn with libcurl:

+- First you create an "easy handle", which is your handle to a transfer really.

+- Then you set several options for that handle, that controls how the upcoming transfer will pan out.

+- Finally you fire off the transfer.

 After the transfer has completed, you can figure out if it succeeded or not and you can extract stats and various informations that libcurl gathered during the transfer.

 The actual "perform the transfer phase" can be done using sifferent different means and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
+Those are further described later in this chapter.

 ## API compatibility